 After logging to your WordPress blog, you will see the following screen: the main Administration Screen called the Dashboard.

 You can log in to your blog by going to

-and using the credentials you set up with SiteGround or any other hosting company you used.
+and using the credentials you set up with Bluehost or any other hosting company you used.

 Go to Appearance < Themes < Add New

-On the right, you can type the name of the theme, which you know from this site: https://wordpress.org/themes/browse/new/ or tag -such as ‘blog’- and search for the most suitable theme for you among the other screened ones.
+On the right, you can type the name of the theme, which you know or tag -such as ‘blog’- and search for the most suitable theme for you among the other screened ones.

-On this site I can freely see Theme Homepage as well as theme’s demo, get to know the author, see his other projects, and read about other people’s opinions.
+On wordpress.org site you can freely see Theme Homepage as well as theme’s demo, get to know the author, see his other projects, and read about other people’s opinions.

 There are a lot of themes and you can lose plenty of time searching for the perfect one.
-Choose something that you will love, something that will suite your and your readers’ taste.
+Choose something that you will love, something that will suit you and your readers’ taste.

 After you make up your mind, click Install and then Activate.